michaelkrzyzaniak/Partitioned-Convolution/README.md

 ## Constructors, Destructor
 ##### Overview
-These functions create a Convolution object with the specified impules response, partitioning, and latency.
+These functions create a Convolution object with the specified impulse response, partitioning, and latency.
 These values are static and cannot be changed after the object has been created.
 After creation, the object can then be used to process input audio data.

 ##### New Uniform Partitioning
 ```c